C-PACE

 C-PACE 101

-C-PACE is an innovative way to finance clean energy and resiliency projects on commercial, multifamily, and nonprofit buildings (excluding condos and properties with less than five dwellings).
+C-PACE is an innovative way to finance clean energy and resiliency projects on commercial, multifamily, and nonprofit buildings (excluding multifamily properties with less than five dwellings).
 The loans are designed to be long-term (up to 20+ years) secured by a lien that has a priority status equal to a tax assessment, thus senior to a mortgage lien.
 By setting up a C-PACE program, a locality can enable private sector loans for 100% of total project costs by placing a special assessment lien on the property that the owner repays over time as part of his/her tax or utility bill.

 To learn more about C-PACE, check out the Mid-Atlantic PACE Alliance’s resources page for fact sheets, FAQs, case studies, and more.